Workers Compensation Insurance for South Carolina Businesses

 Workers Compensation Insurance FAQs

-South Carolina law generally requires businesses with four or more employees to carry workers compensation insurance.
-This includes both full-time and part-time employees.
-Sole proprietors and partners are typically exempt but may elect coverage.
-Corporate officers may also have options regarding their inclusion or exclusion.
-We help employers throughout Goose Creek and Berkeley County understand their specific obligations.
+South Carolina generally requires businesses with four or more employees to carry workers comp.
+This includes full-time and part-time staff.
+Sole proprietors and partners are typically exempt but can elect coverage.
+Corporate officers may also have inclusion or exclusion options.
+We help Goose Creek and Berkeley County employers understand their obligations.

-Workers compensation is designed to help cover medical treatment, lost wage replacement, and rehabilitation costs for employees who sustain a covered work-related injury or illness.
-It is also designed to include employer’s liability coverage for certain lawsuits arising from workplace injuries.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Workers comp is designed to help cover medical treatment, wage replacement, and rehab for employees with covered work-related injuries or illnesses.
+It also generally includes employer's liability coverage for certain workplace injury lawsuits.
+Terms and exclusions vary by carrier.

-Workers comp premiums are generally based on your total payroll, the classification codes assigned to your employees based on their job duties, and your experience modification factor if applicable.
-Higher-risk classifications such as roofing or structural construction carry higher base rates than lower-risk classifications such as clerical work.
-Accurate classification is essential for both compliance and premium accuracy.
+Premiums are generally based on your total payroll, employee classification codes, and your experience modification factor.
+Higher-risk jobs like roofing carry higher base rates than clerical work.
+Accurate classification is key for both compliance and fair pricing.

-Non-compliance with South Carolina workers compensation requirements can result in significant penalties including fines, stop-work orders, and personal liability for the business owner for any workplace injury claims.
-The South Carolina Workers’ Compensation Commission enforces these requirements.
-We help businesses in Goose Creek and the Lowcountry get compliant coverage in place before an issue arises.
+Non-compliance can lead to fines, stop-work orders, and personal liability for workplace injuries.
+The SC Workers' Compensation Commission enforces these rules.
+We help Lowcountry businesses get compliant before an issue arises.

-If a subcontractor you hire does not carry their own workers compensation insurance, you may be exposed to liability for injuries they sustain while working for you.
-General contractors in South Carolina should verify workers comp certificates from all subcontractors before work begins.
-We help contractors build processes to manage subcontractor compliance across their projects.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+If a subcontractor doesn't carry their own workers comp, you may be liable for their injuries.
+SC general contractors should verify certificates from all subs before work begins.
+We help contractors manage subcontractor compliance.
+Terms and exclusions vary by carrier.

-Sole proprietors and independent contractors are generally exempt from the workers compensation requirement in South Carolina but may elect to purchase coverage voluntarily.
-This can be valuable for self-employed tradespeople who would face lost income if injured on a job.
-Some clients and general contractors also require proof of workers comp even from sole proprietors.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Sole proprietors and independent contractors are generally exempt but can purchase coverage voluntarily.
+This is valuable if you'd face lost income from a job injury.
+Some clients and GCs also require proof of workers comp from sole proprietors.
+Terms and exclusions vary by carrier.

-When a covered workplace injury occurs, the employer is generally required to report the injury to their workers compensation carrier within a specific timeframe.
-The carrier then manages the claim, including directing medical treatment and administering wage replacement benefits according to South Carolina statutes.
-Our team helps Lowcountry employers understand their reporting obligations and what to expect during the claims process.
+When a covered injury occurs, the employer generally must report it to their carrier within a set timeframe.
+The carrier then manages the claim — directing treatment and administering wage benefits per SC law.
+Our team helps employers understand the reporting process and what to expect.

-Workers compensation in South Carolina is designed to address both acute workplace injuries and occupational diseases or illnesses that arise out of and in the course of employment.
-This can include conditions such as repetitive motion injuries, hearing loss from prolonged noise exposure, and certain respiratory conditions.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Yes.
+SC workers comp is designed to cover both sudden injuries and occupational illnesses arising from employment.
+This can include repetitive motion injuries, hearing loss, and certain respiratory conditions.
+Terms and exclusions vary by carrier.

-Workers comp rates vary significantly between carriers, especially for higher-risk industries like construction and trades.
-As an independent agency serving Berkeley County and the greater Charleston area, we shop your payroll and classifications across multiple carriers to find competitive options for your specific workforce.
-We also help employers understand how safety programs and accurate classifications can positively affect their premiums over time.
+Rates vary widely between carriers, especially for construction and trades.
+We shop your payroll and classifications across multiple carriers to find competitive options.
+We also help you understand how safety programs and accurate classifications can lower premiums over time.

 Get Your Workers Compensation Quote Today